MasegoM94/report-usage-forecasting/docs/data_model.md

 ## Overview

-This project reconstructs Power BI usage telemetry into a clean analytics model for behavioral analysis, forecasting, and later GenAI-generated insights.
+This project reconstructs Power BI usage telemetry into a clean analytics model for behavioural analysis, forecasting, and later GenAI-generated insights.

 The goal of this data model is to move from raw usage-style tables into a structured semantic layer that supports: